jbcoe/value_types/DRAFT.md

 After reciving feedback from LEWG, converting constructors were added to support conversion from `T` to an `indirect<T>` or `polymorphic<T>`.
-Because these operation allocate they memory are marked explicit so it the intent is clear.
+Because these operation allocate memory they are marked explicit so the intent to use them is clear.

 ```c++
 int i = 42;